tensorflow/data-validation/g3doc/api_docs/python/tfdv/infer_schema.md

 )
 ```

-Infer schema from the input statistics.
+Infers schema from the input statistics.

 #### Args: